 Dual Eligible Special Needs Plans are a type of SNP that provides coordination of benefits for enrollees who are eligible for both Medicaid and Medicare.
 D-SNPs typically offer extra benefits and services beyond those offered by regular SNPs, such as transportation assistance or case management services.

-As always, if you have any further questions about Medicare Advantage plans or any other type of insurance coverage, don’t hesitate to call and speak with an advisor.
+If you have any further questions about Medicare Advantage plans or other insurance coverage, please call and speak with an advisor.
 Call (623) 223-8884 (TTY: 711) to talk with a local licensed agent.

 “The best Medicare Advantage plan is the one that suits your unique needs.
 You’ll need to weigh plan benefits, network access, coverage, and cost, among other factors.
 A local licensed agent can help you make an informed decision.“

 Not all Medicare Advantage plans are offered in your area.
 Plan availability is based on the county that you live in.
-However, in the state of Florida, there are five Medicare Advantage insurance providers that are enrolling the most people.
+However, in Florida, five Medicare Advantage insurance providers are enrolling the most people.